|Points of Pride||Client Satisfaction Surveys|

-From its beginnings in 1931, in a 900-square-foot bungalow, the nonprofit has grown to a 55,000- square-foot, state-of-the-art educational and rehabilitation center serving the blind and visually impaired at every stage of life, says Miami Lighthouse President and CEO Virginia A. Jacko.
+From its beginnings in a 900-square-foot bungalow, the nonprofit has grown to a 55,000- square-foot, state-of-the-art educational and rehabilitation center serving the blind and visually impaired at every stage of life, says Miami Lighthouse President and CEO Virginia A. Jacko.

 “We have a major expansion under way,” says Board Chair Ramón F. Casas, “that will include full-service daycare and pre-kindergarten for blind children in collaboration with Miami- Dade County Public Schools and the Early Learning Coalition.
 We’re already offering intervention from birth, but now we’ll be able to do so on a daily basis.